-OC San has three items that qualify for reporting in these categories, related to refundings, pensions, and leases.
+OC San has four items that qualify for reporting in these categories; related to refundings, pensions, Other Post-Employment Benefits (OPEB), and leases.
 For refundings resulting in defeasance of debt, the difference between the reacquisition price and the net carrying amount of the old debt is reported as a deferred outflow of resources or a deferred inflow of resources and amortized to interest expense based on the effective interest method over the remaining life of the old debt or the life of the new debt, whichever is shorter.
-Deferred outflows and inflows related to pensions represent differences between estimated and actual investment earnings, changes in actuarial assumptions, and other pension related changes.
+Deferred outflows and inflows related to pensions and OPEB represent differences between estimated and actual investment earnings, changes in actuarial assumptions, and other related changes.
 Deferred inflows related to leases is associated with the lease receivable from building lease agreements, which is recognized as revenue over the life of the lease terms.